Centre counters high cost of infertility treatment — Nigeria Today

 However, the relatively high cost of ART, particularly IVF and other treatment modes, is often a hindrance hence the desire for low cost IVF cycles in Nigeria.

-In line with this desire and as part of measures to avail more Nigerian couples opportunity to access treatment, Fertigold Fertility Clinic – a local fertility treatment outlet in Lagos, is offering IVF treatment at a low cost – up to 57 per cent discount.
+In line with this desire and as part of measures to avail more Nigerian couples opportunities to access treatment, Fertigold Fertility Clinic – a local fertility treatment outlet in Lagos, is offering IVF treatment at a low cost – up to 57 per cent discounts.

 At a forum held for fertility-challenged couples recently, it was gathered that a full IVF cycle could be obtained for N650,000 at the Clinic.